-Chinese - Mandarin Level 3 Entry Criteria: Students should have completed a minimum of 14 credits at Level 2 at Achieved level (at least 5 achieved credits from the Level 2 external assessments) Some exceptions may be granted to students who are native speakers of Chinese 13CHI AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Ms Lanxin Ma Optional 91534 Give a clear spoken presentation in Chinese that communicates a critical response to stimulus material.
+Chinese - Mandarin Level 3 Entry Criteria: Students should have completed a minimum of 14 credits at Level 2 at Achieved level (at least five achieved credits from the Level 2 external assessments) Some exceptions may be granted to students who are native speakers of Chinese 13CHI AS No. Descriptor Level Internally Assessed Credits Externally Assessed Credits HOD: Ms Lanxin Ma Optional 91534 Give a clear spoken presentation in Chinese that communicates a critical response to stimulus material.
 3 3 Optional 91533 Demonstrate understanding of a variety of extended spoken Chinese texts.
 3 5 91535 Interact clearly using spoken Chinese to explore and justify varied ideas and perspectives in different situations.
 3 6 91536 Demonstrate understanding of a variety of extended written and/or visual Chinese texts.
 3 5 91537 Write a variety of text types in clear Chinese to explore and justify varied ideas and perspectives.
-3 5 thinking abou ther extend their linguistic and cultural understanding and their ability to interact appropriately v ut, questioning, and interpreting the world and their place in it to sit Scholarship exam for more able students vith other sp beakers; this will lead t hem to new ways of Where does th Students who a Chinese studies achieve at Level 3 will comfortably handle first-year University Chinese and, with exceptional res ults, may be granted direct entry t o second-year Cost: Level 3 Curricu lum Handbook/Language Perfect is \$50.
+3 5 thinking abou You will learn: Students further extend their linguistic and cultural understanding and their ability to interact appropriately with other speakers; this will lead them to new ways of thinking about, questioning, and interpreting the world and their place in it Opportunity to sit Scholarship exam for more able students Where does th Students who a Chinese studies Ichieve at Level 3 will comfortably handle first-year University Chinese and, with exceptional resu ults, may be granted direct entry to o second-year Cost: Level 3 Curricu lum Handbook/Language Perfect is \$50.